 Cienna Minniefield

 Minniefield's work explores themes of community, resistance, beauty, and joy, with a particular focus on the complexities of Black trans identity and the interwoven experiences of the Black South.
-Through their art, they engage in the act of memory-keeping, drawing from Afro-futurism, ancestral patterns, and trans-centered narratives to construct a rich anthology of collective memory.
-This approach not only preserves the histories of Black Queerness but also envisions new possibilities for future movements, offering nuanced, visual stories that celebrate the fluidity and intersectionality of Black trans and queer experiences.
+Through their art, they engage in the act of memory-keeping, drawing from Afrofuturism, ancestral patterns to construct a rich anthology of collective memory.
+Working across mediums such as public art mural works, digital illustration, installations, and collage.
+Minniefield’s practice invites a continuous dialogue between past, present, and future.

-Working across installation, quilting, photography, sound, digital illustration, collage, and mural work, Minniefield’s practice invites a continuous dialogue between past, present, and future.
-They are one of the founders and stewards of FOR OUR SIBS, a Black trans-led mutual-aid collective, and the Blaqueer Artist Market, an underground creative space dedicated to supporting local Black queer and trans artists.
+They are currently rooted in a community exchange as both the steward and co-founder of FOR OUR SIBS, a Black trans-led mutual-aid collective, and the BlaQueer Artist Market, an underground creative ecosystem dedicated to supporting local Black queer and transgender artists in Atlanta.